knowself/derivativegenius-com/README.md

 When you run `devs.sh`, it starts:
 - Django backend server (default: http://localhost:8000)
-- Vue.js development server with hot-reload (default: http://localhost:8080)
+- Vue CLI development server runs on port 8080

 ### Features of devs.sh